Lynyrd Skynyrd at Shepherd’s Bush Empire

 The experience was one that any Skynyrd fan would have thoroughly enjoyed, and even for those estranged with the band, it was worth the wait.

-Listen to their new single Last of a Dyin’ Breed here:
+Watch the video for Last of a Dyin’ Breed here: